OSGeo/PROJ/docs/source/community/code_contributions.rst

 in the preceding line.
 Replace duplicateBreak with the actual name of the violated rule emitted by cppcheck.

-CLang Static Analyzer (CSA)
+Clang Static Analyzer (CSA)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-CSA is run by the ``travis/csa`` build configuration.
+CSA is run by a GitHub Actions workflow.
 You may also run it locally.

 Preliminary step: install clang.
 For example: